Citroën ë-C4 review

 The Citroën ë-C4 could be the electric car for you if you're struggling to decide whether to get a family car, an SUV or a coupé – it can justifiably claim to be all three.

-You see, as you might have guessed from its name, the ë-C4 is the electrified version of the Citroën C4 coupé SUV and shares all the same styling cues.
+As you might have guessed from its name, the ë-C4 is the electric version of the Citroën C4 coupé SUV and it shares all the same styling cues.
+Like the C4, the ë-C4 has been updated for 2025.
+It has a new face, as well as a new rear end.
+The infotainment software is new, as are the seats.

 Overview